awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Canaries_Recorder.md

 **Credits**: The CloudWatch Synthetics Recorder is based on the [ Headless recorder ](https://github.com/checkly/headless-recorder)\.

-## Installing the CloudWatch Synthetics recorder extension for Google Chrome<a name="CloudWatch_Synthetics_Canaries_Recorder-install"></a>
+## Installing the CloudWatch Synthetics Recorder extension for Google Chrome<a name="CloudWatch_Synthetics_Canaries_Recorder-install"></a>

-To use the CloudWatch Synthetics recorder, you can start creating a canary and choose the **Canary Recorder** blueprint\.
+To use the CloudWatch Synthetics Recorder, you can start creating a canary and choose the **Canary Recorder** blueprint\.
 If you do this when you haven't already downloaded the recorder, the CloudWatch Synthetics console provides a link to download it\.

 Alternatively, you can follow these steps to download and install the recorder directly\.